jannicz/ng-svg-icon-sprite/projects/icon-sprite/README.md

 ### Dealing with multi color SVGs containing inline styles

-If you wish use SVGs that contain inline styles (multi-color) that do not need to be overridden by CSS, you will have to provide a separate sprite file that keeps the stroke and fill attributes:
+If you wish use SVGs that contain inline styles (multi-color) that do not need to be overridden by CSS, provide a separate sprite file that keeps the stroke and fill attributes:

 ```json
 "scripts": {